pkulchenko/ZeroBraneStudio/vera-faq.md

 It has been confirmed to work with **Vera 3**, **VeraLite**, and **VeraEdge** devices, but it *may* work with other versions of Vera devices as well.

+The support for debugging on **VeraPlus** still has some issues that are being worked on and are expected to be resolved shortly.

 If you are using **newer versions of Vera firmware** (UI6 or UI7), be sure to check [this answer in the FAQ](#will-the-ide-work-with-my-device-that-is-using-ui6).

 ## How can I check what version of the Vera plugin I have?